Clint Barton (Marvel Cinematic Universe): Meeting Kate Bishop

-In 2024, Barton, now wearing a hearing aid, spends time with his children in New York City for Christmas, attending a Broadway theatre musical called Rogers: The Musical.
+In 2024, Barton, now wearing a hearing aid, spends time with his children in New York City for Christmas, attending a Broadway theatre musical, Rogers: The Musical.
 Barton leaves early due to being bothered by the inaccurate portrayal of the Battle of New York and reminders of Romanoff.
 That night at his hotel, he sees footage of a person wearing his Ronin suit while saving a dog on the news, which triggers memories of his Ronin past.
 He tracks down and rescues the disguised person from the Tracksuit Mafia.
 Afterwards, he unmasks the person and meets a young woman named Kate Bishop, a skilled archer who grew up idolizing him after he unknowingly saved her during the Battle of New York.

-Barton goes with Bishop back to her apartment and meets Lucky, a golden retriever that Bishop had rescued and adopted earlier.
+Barton goes with Bishop back to her apartment and meets Lucky, a Golden Retriever that Bishop had rescued and adopted earlier.
 They are soon attacked by the Mafia and forced to leave the Ronin suit behind as they evacuate.
 They relocate to Bishop's aunt's apartment and Barton returns to Bishop's apartment, which is now being tended to by the Fire Department, to find the suit but see it is gone.
 Barton sends his children back home the next morning, promising to return by Christmas Day.
 He escorts Bishop to her work in Times Square and then recovers the Ronin suit from Grills, a LARPer, at a LARP event in Central Park.
 Later, Barton allows himself to be captured by the Mafia to learn more about their plans.
 Bishop, unaware of this, tracks down Barton's location to rescue him and gets captured in the process.

 Maya Lopez interrogates him on Ronin's true identity and Barton tells her that Ronin was killed by Romanoff.
 After managing to free himself and Bishop, the two flee in a car and evade Lopez and the Mafia at the Manhattan Bridge.
 They then leave on the subway.